wompking/hattrick/README.md

 #yes there's literally just nothing there
 ```

 These can be stored inside variables, which are created when written to.
-Two standard variables are `stdin` and `stdout`, which should be self-explanatory.
+The only standard variable is `stdout`, which should be self-explanatory.

 Lines of code in Hat Trick that follow the first format are for computing/copying things.
 A very simple cat progam would be: